-Board staff partnered with the Department of Consumer Affairs (DCA) Office of Public Affairs to develop ten instructional videos for applicants.
+Board staff partnered with the DCA's Office of Public Affairs to develop ten instructional videos for applicants.
 The topics include pathway to licensure, degree requirements for the different license types, tips for registrants, supervision overview, 90-day rule overview, and applicant conviction reporting.
+These videos were created to provide an additional resource for applicants when navigating the licensure process.